gkappler/MathDataScienceProgramming/courses/curriculum/index.md

 title: Curriculum Course Mathematics, Data Science, and Programming (MDSP)
 ---

+# Curriculum Course Mathematics, Data Science, and Programming (MDSP)
-# The curriculum course aims at developing your study program
+## The curriculum course aims at developing your study program
 prefering open and freely accessible materials.

 How will we do this?